thunderbird/webext-docs/messages.rst

 .. api-header::
    :label: object

-   .. _messages.MessagePart.body:
+   .. _messages.^message^part.body:

    .. api-member::
       :name: [``body``]
       :type: (string, optional)

       The quoted-printable or base64 decoded content of the part.
-Only present for parts with a content type of :value:`text/*` and only if requested, see the :value:`decodeContent` option of :ref:`messages.getFull`.
-Use :ref:`messages.getAttachmentFile` to retrieve the content of parts which have a content type other than :value:`text/*`.
+Only present for parts with a content type of :value:`text/*` and only if requested, see the :value:`decodeContent` option of :ref:`messages.get^full`.
+Use :ref:`messages.get^attachment^file` to retrieve the content of parts which have a content type other than :value:`text/*`.

-   .. _messages.MessagePart.contentType:
+   .. _messages.^message^part.content^type:

    .. api-member::
       :name: [``contentType``]
       :type: (string, optional)

-   .. _messages.MessagePart.decryptionStatus:
+   .. _messages.^message^part.decryption^status:

    .. api-member::
       :name: [``decryptionStatus``]